Richard Bauckham

-Bauckham is a prolific author of books and journal articles.
 In 2006, Bauckham published his most widely-read work Jesus and the Eyewitnesses, a book that defends the historical reliability of the gospels.
 Bauckham argues that the synoptic gospels are based "quite closely" on the testimony of eyewitnesses, and the Gospel of John is written by an eyewitness.
-This is against the belief of some that the four gospels were written later and not via interviews with direct eyewitnesses, but were rather the result of a longer chain of transmission of stories of Jesus filtered through early Christian communities over time.
-This longer chain of transmission theory has gained traction in recent years due, in part, to its sensational nature.
-The theory has also gained traction since the late 1800s when German scholars began ignoring the Jewish Scriptures due to increased antisemitism.
-Many scholars have attempted to rectify this problem following World War II.
-In contrast, Bauckham’s theory is considered to be more in line with biblical scholarship that includes the Jewish Scriptures.
+This opposes the view that the four gospels were written later and not via interviews with direct eyewitnesses, but were rather the result of a longer chain of transmission of stories of Jesus filtered through early Christian communities over time.

 The book was well-received, earning the 2007 Christianity Today book award in biblical studies and the Michael Ramsey Prize in 2009.
 Bauckham updated and expanded the book to respond to critics in a second edition, published in 2017.

 Life and career

 Bauckham was born in London and studied at the University of Cambridge, where he read history at Clare College (1966–72) and was a fellow of St John's College (1972–75).
-He taught theology for one year at the University of Leeds and for fifteen years at the University of Manchester from 1977–1992.
+He taught theology for one year at the University of Leeds and for fifteen years at the University of Manchester from 1977 to 1992.
 At Manchester, he was the Lecturer in the History of Christian Thought.
-Bauckham moved to the University of St Andrews in 1992 to be a Professor of New Testament Studies and the named professorship of Bishop Wardlaw Professor.
+Bauckham moved to the University of St Andrews in 1992 to be a professor of New Testament Studies and the named professorship of Bishop Wardlaw Professor.
 He retired in 2007 in order to concentrate on research and writing.

 He is a fellow of the British Academy and a Fellow of the Royal Society of Edinburgh.
 Bauckham is a senior scholar at Ridley Hall in Cambridge, and a visiting professor at St Mellitus College in London.